tomidea/ansible-config-mgt/README.md

-Test your set up by making some change in README.MD file inside your ansible-config-mgt repository
+Test your set up by making some change in README.MD file inside your ansible-config-mgt